Skin Problems- An Overview

 The rash usually affects the insides of the wrists, around the ankles and on the lower back, but can spread more widely.
 Lichen planus can also appear in a line where the skin has been scratched or injured.
 The rash can heal to leave marks which are darker than the original skin colour.

-Ayurvedic Treatment for Various Skin Problems
+Ayurvedic Treatment for Cure Skin Problems

 Natural Ayurvedic supplements from the plants are gaining popularity because of several advantages such as often having fewer side-effects, better patient tolerance, being relatively less expensive and acceptable due to a long history of use.